InjectiveLabs/injective-ui/README.md

 ## Developer guide:

+1. Create a new branch off of the master branch as to make your changes

-1. Links different projects within the repo so they can import each other without having to publish anything to NPM
+2. Links different projects within the repo so they can import each other without having to publish anything to NPM

 - `lerna boostrap`

-2. Making changes to eslint, prettier or stylelint config
+3. Making changes to any of the packages

-- update the respective `index.js` file
-- commit the changes, which will trigger the lint-staged and vitest yarn scripts [here](injective-ui/../.husky/pre-commit)
+- Run `git add . && git commit -m 'commit message'` which will trigger the lint-staged and vitest yarn scripts [here](injective-ui/../.husky/pre-commit)
+- Run `git push` to publish a new branch in the remote repository
+- Create a PR to merge to master.
+Once approved, you can move on to step 4

-3. Publishing the changes to npm
+4. Publishing the changes to npm

-- git add . && git commit -m 'commit message'
-- lerna version
+- `lerna version`
-- lerna publish from-package
+- `lerna publish from-package`

 ## ⛑ Support